-D.1 General surveillance requirements
+D.1 General surveillance

-Mineral waters producers shall ensure, at all times, the quality and safety of the water that they produce.
-Public health surveillance (that is, surveillance of health status and trends) contributes to verifying drinkingwater safety.
+Packaged drinking water producers shall ensure, at all times, the quality and safety of the water that they produce.
+Public health surveillance (that is, surveillance of health status and trends) contributes to verifying drinking-water safety.

-Adequate infrastructure, proper monitoring and effective planning and management; and a system of independent surveillance are basic and essential requirements to ensure the safety of mineral waters.
+Adequate infrastructure, proper monitoring and effective planning and management; and a system of independent surveillance are basic and essential requirements to ensure the safety of packaged drinking waters

-Surveillance shall cover the total supply network from the source of untreated water to the consumer delivery points.
+Surveillance shall cover the total supply network from the source of untreated water to the consumer delivery